AmarDange/Archana-Bazar/README.md

 The live link can be found here - https://amardange.github.io/Archana-Bazar/

-Archana Bazar was founded by Dange family in 1999; and since then has been Karad’s most loved educational content provider.
-Archana Bazar sales stationery, general books,Engineering Books,Pharmacy Books,HSC and SSC Board exam Books and children’s books in multiple Indian and foreign languages.
-Our vision is to provide the highest quality of educational products and services to customers in the language/medium of their choice.
+The website was created for Archana Bazar which is karad's most loved educational book store.
+This website provides information about stationery, general books,Engineering Books,Pharmacy Books,HSC and SSC Board exam Books and children’s books in multiple Indian and foreign languages.
+The vision of the website is to provide the highest quality of educational products and services to customers in the language/medium of their choice.
 This website also provides an option to the user for any specific inquiry for the books via contact form.

 ![image](https://user-images.githubusercontent.com/122646108/216813829-76d7ccf0-d656-4425-81f4-9ee33d1029ca.png)